 - Animal welfare

 - Public safety

-In addition to these considerations, when an animal hoarding situation needs to remediated, there will be biohazardous materials at the premises, according to the University of California.
-This includes animal urine, feces and other bodily fluids.
+In addition to these considerations, when an animal hoarding situation needs to remediate, there will be biohazardous materials at the premises, according to the University of California.
+This includes animal urine, feces, and other bodily fluids.
 It will also include the remains of dead animals, in most cases.

 Because of the safety issues, and the overall challenges of cleaning up a hoarder’s house, you need to give serious consideration to retaining the services of a professional biohazard remediation service.
 This type of specialist is experienced and specifically trained to clean an animal hoarder’s house.